tallforasmurf/PPQT2/README-MacOS.txt

                     Distribution of 21 July 2015

-Note: this version has a minor problem due to an open bug in PyInstaller, the app used to prepare PPQT2 for distribution.
-When you first launch PPQT2, its menus do not appear in the menu bar.
-Click on the desktop to make the Finder active, then click on the PPQT2 window again.
-Its menus appear and all is well until the next time you launch PPQT2.
+Note: the annoying PyInstaller bug that kept the PPQT menu from appearing in the menu bar has been fixed!
+Thank you Hartmut and Martin!

 Contents of this folder
 =======================